Lidar startup Innoviz goes public via $1.4 billion SPAC merger

 But Innoviz is betting its sensors’ compact designs will help it maintain a market advantage.
 The company notes its sensors are solid-state, meaning they don’t rely on mechanical parts susceptible to wear and tear, and it claims that they have “superior” capabilities across different weather conditions compared with competing lidar designs.

-Innoviz, which was founded in 2016 by Keilaf, Amit Steinberg, Oren Buskila, Oren Rosenzweig, and Zohar Zisapel, has attracted a raft of investors.
+Innoviz, which was founded in 2016 by David Keilaf, Amit Steinberg, Oren Buskila, Oren Rosenzweig, and Zohar Zisapel, has attracted a raft of investors.
 These include Samsung, Vertex Ventures, SoftBank Ventures Asia, 360 Capital Partners, Glory Ventures, and Naver.
 The SPAC merger transaction was sponsored by Antara Capital and Perception Capital Partners and supported by a $200 million fully committed common stock private investment in public equity (PIPE).

 Innoviz is just the latest company to go public via a SPAC merger.
-Over 80 have down the same, and they’ve raised a combined more than $30 billion to date.
+Over 80 have down the same, and together they’ve raised more than $30 billion to date.
 While SPACs have been around since the 1980s, high levels of liquidity and an appetite for new growth companies have pushed the segment to historic heights.
 DraftKings, Virgin Galactic, and Nikola are among the companies that have chosen to go the SPAC route.